When you create a Revizto project, you can choose between the following data storage options:

 No data is replicated to other locations and no data is copied by us from this location.
 For more information on data security, see Alibaba Cloud Trust Center.

 Only people who have access to a local network can open the model and the project.
-The Issue Tracker data that is stored in the cloud is limited to snapshots of issues, dates, issue tags, names of project team members, and communication between the project team members.
+The issue tracker data that is stored in the cloud is limited to issue screenshots, dates, issue tags, names of project team members, and communication between the project team members.

 A project that is stored in a shared location occupies a project slot in a license.